updated March 2022

-Negative SEO is where there is a systematic attempt to discredit a site in Google or other search engine is made.
+Negative SEO is where there is a systematic attempt to discredit a site in Google or other search engines.
 Often paid for by a direct competitor to your site or a disgruntled person not wanting the site to prosper.

-Usually the techniques used are bots place links on undesirable pages so Google penalises the site for being in a bad neighbourhood.
+Usually the techniques used are bots placing links on undesirable pages so Google penalises the site for being in a bad neighbourhood.

 Do these Negative SEO techniques work?

-They can work but they also can be countered by using the disavow tool in Google Webmaster Tools.
+They can also can be countered by using the disavow tool in Google Webmaster Tools.
 Also if a handful of bad links are pointing to your site but a large amount of normal quality sites the effect will be minimal.